Yainer Diaz Player Props: Astros vs. Cardinals

-On Tuesday, Yainer Diaz (.667 slugging percentage in past 10 games, including four home runs) and the Houston Astros play the St. Louis Cardinals, whose starting pitcher will be Jordan Montgomery.
-First pitch is at 7:45 PM ET.
+The Houston Astros, including Yainer Diaz and his .590 slugging percentage over his past 10 games, battle starting pitcher Miles Mikolas and the St. Louis Cardinals at Busch Stadium, Wednesday at 7:45 PM ET.

 Yainer Diaz Game Info & Props vs. the Cardinals